-The Risk Management Framework is designed to identify, evaluate and respond to external factors.
+The Risk Management Framework is capable of identifying, assessing, and responding to external factors.
 These could include changes in regulation, competition and wider economic circumstances.
-External factors could impact NHBC's business model, corporate strategy and risk profile.
+External factors have the potential to impact NHBC's business model, corporate strategy and risk outcomes.